-These are the new Pearson Edexcel reformed GCSE courses designed to be taught together with all assessments taken as examinations at the end of the course, with a separately endorsed Speaking and Listening component.
+These courses are designed to be taught together with all assessments taken as examinations at the end of the course, with a separately endorsed Speaking and Listening component.
 The Literature assessments will all be closed book examinations.

 These assessments will be single tier.
-The specification will enable students of all abilities to develop the skills they need to read, understand and analyse a wide range of different texts from the 19th, 20th and 21st centuries, as well as to write coherently, clearly and accurately.
+The specification enables pupils of all abilities to develop the skills they need to read, understand and analyse a wide range of different texts from the 19th, 20th and 21st centuries, as well as to write coherently, clearly and accurately.

-All Year 10 and 11 students study English Language and Literature.
-The course will cover "Fiction and Imaginative Writing" - to engage students in a creative text and inspire them to write creatively, and "Nonfiction and Transactional Writing" - to develop students' insights into how writers have particular viewpoints and perspectives on issues or themes that are important to the way we think and live our lives.
+All Year 10 and 11 pupils study English Language and Literature.
+The course will cover "Fiction and Imaginative Writing" - to engage pupils in a creative text and inspire them to write creatively, and "Nonfiction and Transactional Writing" - to develop pupils' insights into how writers have particular viewpoints and perspectives on issues or themes that are important to the way we think and live our lives.

 The course will be enjoyable and our expectations will be high.
-Students must show a high degree of organisation and self-discipline to meet the demands.
-Targets will be set at each stage of the course and students will be urged to make the most of all opportunities to reach their potential in English.
+Pupils must show a high degree of organisation and self-discipline to meet the demands.
+Targets will be set at each stage of the course and pupils will be urged to make the most of all opportunities to reach their potential in English.